FOR GENERATIONS TO GENERATIONS

-The water distribution system in the City of Kraków is almost as old as the city itself: the privileges for building first aqueducts were issued as early as the 13th century.
+The water distribution system in the City of Krakow is almost as old as the city itself: the privileges for building first aqueducts were issued as early as the 13th century.
 Numerous invasions, wars and administrative changes prevented the construction of water supply and sewage systems.
-As Kraków grew, its sanitary situation became catastrophic and only changed when the Bielany Water Treatment Plant was opened in 1901.
+As Krakow grew, its sanitary situation became catastrophic and it only changed when the Bielany Water Treatment Plant was opened in 1901.

-Over the years, the organisational structure of the Company changed while its area and scope of operations grew.
-Today, over 115 years later, we make every effort to ensure the continuous supply of pure water that meets strict standards to Kraków's residents as well as the reliable collection and treatment of sewage.
+Over the years, the organisational structure of our Company has changed while the area and scope of its operations grew.
+Today, 120 years later, we make every effort to provide the residents of Krakow with continuous supply of clean water meeting strict standards, as well as reliable collection and treatment of sewage.

-Kraków Waterworks are actively involved in the life of the city and the region, identifying with the local community through strict cooperation, help, education and popularising environmentally-friendly attitudes.
-These purposes are served by the immensely popular environmental education programmes for the children as well as a system of internships run by the Company and the Małopolska Water Cluster -- an initiative which constitutes a platform for the cooperation between the industrial and academic communities of Kraków.
+Krakow Water is actively involved in the life of the city and the region, identifying with the local community through strict cooperation, assistance, education and promotion of environmentally-friendly attitudes.
+These purposes are served by the immensely popular environmental education programmes for children as well as a system of internships run by our Company and the Małopolska Water Cluster - an initiative which constitutes a platform for cooperation between the industrial and academic communities of Krakow.